-nuisance_parameters [None or list of int, optional] This can restrict which nuisance parameters are used to draw the uncertainty bands.
-Each entry of this list is the index of one nuisance parameter (same order as in the MadMiner file).

-n_events [None or int, optional] If not None, sets the number of events from the MadMiner file that will be analyzed and plotted.
-Default value: None.

-n_toys [int, optional] Number of toy nuisance parameter vectors used to estimate the systematic uncertainties.
+- systematics [None or list of str, optional] This can restrict which nuisance parameters are used to draw the uncertainty bands.
+Each entry of this list is the name of a systematic uncertainty (see MadMiner.add_systematics()). - n_events [None or int, optional] If not None, sets the number of events from the MadMiner file that will be analyzed and plotted.
+Default value: None. - n_toys [int, optional] Number of toy nuisance parameter vectors used to estimate the systematic uncertainties.
 Default value: 100.